About Me

 Did poetry lead you to writing for children?

 No, a bet did.
 Shortly after I met the young man who became my husband, he told me I could never understand how it had felt to lose his mother as a teen.
-I wrote what later became the central chapter of my middle grade novel, Darklands, to prove him wrong.
+I wrote what later became the central chapter of my middle grade manuscript, Darklands, to prove him wrong.
 He hasn’t counted out my imagination since.

 But it was years before I had the idea to expand that short piece into a novel.
 I then attended the SCBWI/Hofstra conference where I met my first critique group.
 That was the beginning of my journey toward becoming a professional author.